Component: REST data sources

 You can setup permissions for endpoints on the Permissions page.

-Here is input fields:
+Here are the input fields:

 - Endpoints: Permission for each endpoint.
-Permission for each endpoint can be Read, Write and/or Delete
+Permission for each endpoint can be Read, Write, and/or Delete

-- Active: The permission is available or not
+- Active: Whether the permission is available

 GET Request